jeremyraby/googleCapstone/README.md

 # README

-This project is the final capstone for the Google Data Analytics Professional certificate.

-[Here](https://1drv.ms/x/s!AnHkLfM3SO3zgX9aSz-wBZrWK2dG?e=ZEIOn2) is the link to file and dashboard.

-Screenshots of part of the data and the dashboard are available in the repo.

-The datafiles are available [here](https://divvy-tripdata.s3.amazonaws.com/index.html)
+## About

+This project is the capstone for the Google Data Analytics Professional certificate.
+The purpose of the project is to determine how casual riders of a bike share company use the bikes and app differently from how annual members use it, with the ultimate goal "of the marketing team" being conversion of casual riders to members.
+I wanted to practice using Excel for this project and really feel that I've learned a lot about how to utilize the software, as well as it's limitations.
+The final form of the Excel portion is too large of a file to be saved to GitHub, so I've instead saved it to [OneDrive](https://1drv.ms/x/s!AnHkLfM3SO3zgX9aSz-wBZrWK2dG?e=ZEIOn2) (note:it's also too large to be displayed on the web client, so you'll have to download it to see the actual file).
+Since the file is so large, I've added screenshots of the dashboard and work here: [dashboard](https://github.com/jeremyraby/googleCapstone/blob/main/cyclisticDashboardThumnail.jpg) [spreadsheet](https://github.com/jeremyraby/googleCapstone/blob/main/cyclisticSummaryScreenshot.jpg) The actual datafiles are available [here](https://divvy-tripdata.s3.amazonaws.com/index.html) as .zip files.